-The Irish word for grandfather is seanathair, literally meaning "old father."
+The Irish word for grandfather is seanáthair, literally meaning "old father."
 Children would not be likely to address a grandfather by this term.
-They would use instead daideó (approximate pronounciation DADJ-yoh) or móraí (approximate pronounciation MO ree).
+They would use instead daideó, approximately pronounced DADJ-yoh, or móraí, which is approximately pronounced MO-ree.

-Other Irish terms for grandfathers include Athair mór (AH her MORE), roughly meaning "great father," and Athair Críonna (AH her KREE un na), roughly meaning "wise father."
+Other Irish terms for grandfather include Athair mór (AH-her MORE), roughly meaning "great father," and Athair Críonna (AH-her KREE-un-na), roughly meaning "wise father."

 Irish names for grandparents have not been widely adopted by non-Irish, as some other grandparent names have been.
 This is probably due to the complexity of the spelling and pronunciation.
-In fact, most Irish children are English-speaking and call their grandfathers English names, such as Grandpa, Granddad or Pop.
-Some opt for Granda, which has a bit of Irish flavor but is easy to say.
+In fact, most Irish children are English-speaking and call their grandfathers English names, such as grandpa, granddad, or pop.
+Granda is a popular version since it has a bit of Irish flavor and is easy to say.

-Although Irish is an official language of Ireland and of the European Union, only a minority of the Irish speak it today, primarily due to years of British rule in which use of the language was repressed.
+Although Irish is an official language of Ireland and of the European Union, only a minority of the Irish speak it today.
+This is due primarily to years of British rule in which use of the language was repressed.
 There are areas in Ireland, known as the Gaeltacht, in which the language is used for everyday speech.
-Moreover, the Irish language is currently experiencing something of a revival.

 Irish Family Culture

-Modern Irish fathers and grandfathers are adjusting to changing times, a recent poll about the Irish family has revealed.
-Grandparents, including grandfathers, are the most popular child care providers in Ireland, stepping in 42% of the time.
+Modern Irish fathers and grandfathers are adjusting to changing times, a poll about the Irish family has revealed.
+Grandparents, including grandfathers, are the most popular child care providers in Ireland, stepping in 42 percent of the time.

 Have you just found out that you are going to be a grandfather?
 If so, you have something to decide along with your family, and that is, what will your grandchild call you?
 You can review a list of names for "grandfather" in other languages or cultures, or you can look at choices that are popular in the U.S.